Baaggii/erp-web-next/docs/transaction-form-config.md

 ```

 Clients can retrieve a list of transaction names via `/api/transaction_forms`.
+Each item in the returned object now includes the underlying table and the
+`moduleKey` (slug) used for routing so the front‑end can build links without
+replicating the slugify logic.
 To obtain a configuration for a specific transaction use
 `/api/transaction_forms?table=tbl&name=transaction`.
 New configurations are
 posted with `{ table, name, config, showInSidebar?, showInHeader? }` in the request body and can be removed via